FluentValidation/FluentValidation/docs/built-in-validators.md

 ## NotEqual Validator

-Ensures that the value of the specified property is not equal to a particular value (or not equal to the value of another property)
+Ensures that the value of the specified property is not equal to a particular value (or not equal to the value of another property).

 Example:
 ```csharp